rogereo/Mammal-Type-Classifier/README.md

 # Mammal-Type-Classifier

 This repository contains a mammal type classifier built using a pretrained neural network.
-The classifier can identify and categorize mammals into five primary groups: primates, rodents, ungulates, carnivores, and marsupials.
+The classifier can identify and categorize mammals into five primary groups: carnivores, marsupials, primates, rodents, and ungulates

 ![Logo](images/output.png)